UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 # Starting with Pandas data analysis

-Next we will go take a closer look at the *precip.* in the netherlands by visualizing the data.
-Within the Pandas package there are multiple opportunities to explore and visualize the data.
+Next we go and look at the data by visualizing the data.
+Within Pandas there are multiple opportunities to explore and visualize the data.
-There are lots of resources available to help you when using Pandas and provide nice tips, trick and examples.
+There are lots of resources to help you with using Pandas and provide nice tips, trick and examples.
 For example you can use a **cheat sheet** to quickly remember and double check which functions to use (e.g. <https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf>).
 You can also